chipxsd/stream-based-sync/stream-based-sync.md

 for a record based on certain key, since the record might've not been written nor indexed yet.

-In our _To-do List_ app example, we gave our `Task` objects their own `identifiers`, client generated [UUIDs](https://en.wikipedia.org/wiki/Universally_unique_identifier).
+In our _To-do List_ app example, we gave our `Todo.Task` objects their own `identifiers`, client generated [UUIDs](https://en.wikipedia.org/wiki/Universally_unique_identifier).
-This let's us reference `Tasks` in `Events` when applying mutations onto to model.
-These identifiers could also be useful to fetch all `Events` representing the final state of a `Task` from the database, if database kept an index of these identifier values.
+This let's us reference `Todo.Tasks` in `Sync.Events` when applying mutations onto to model.
+These identifiers could also be useful to fetch all `Sync.Events` representing the final state of a `Todo.Task` from the database, if database kept an index of these identifier values.
 But as we figured out, in certain edge cases (due to eventual consistency), a replicated database cluster might return a different result set from another.